-I’ve heard it said that it’s easy to praise God when life is good and skies are blue, but it’s harder when trials loom large and stormy seas threaten to overwhelm us.
+I’ve heard it said that it’s easy to praise God when life is good and skies are blue, but it’s harder to lift prayers of joy when trials loom large and stormy seas threaten to overwhelm us.

 I suppose that’s true in a sense, but over the course of my life, I see myself having a much harder time remembering God during seasons of joy than I do in seasons of difficulty.